-When he opened “West Omaha’s Finest Lounge” in 1970, he was nearly 50 years old.
+When he opened “West Omaha’s Finest Lounge” at 11414 Davenport Street in 1970, Harlan was nearly 50 years old.
 Like me, you may be curious about its name.
-While it seems to be a bit of mystery, owner Krystle Caniglia speculates that it may have been inspired by the 1962 song Green Onions by Booker T. & the M.G.’s.
-If the name Caniglia is familiar it’s because her grandfather operated Mister C’s while his siblings operated some of Omaha’s best restaurants including Caniglia’s, Venice Inn and Piccolo’s among others.
+While its origin remains something of a mystery, owner Krystle Caniglia speculates that it may have been inspired by the 1962 song Green Onions by Booker T. & the M.G.’s.
+If the name Caniglia is familiar, it is because her grandfather operated Mister C’s while his siblings ran some of Omaha’s best restaurants, including Caniglia’s, Venice Inn, and Piccolo’s, among many others.

-The Green Onion Lounge would once again find new life after Krystle took it over in 2020.
-No stranger to the service industry, she worked at the bar for 15 years after growing up at her grandfather’s restaurant.
+The Green Onion Lounge found new life once again after Krystle took it over in 2020.
+No stranger to the service industry, she had worked at the bar for 15 years after growing up at her grandfather’s restaurant.
 Despite multiple changes in ownership, the lounge has maintained its 1970s vibe.
-With its sunken bar, brick fireplace and green lounge chairs, I imagine it looks very close to the way it did when Jerry remodeled it in 1973.
-I remember it being a place for strong pours going back to my early 20’s.
-That tradition lives as The Reader named it the best place for cheap drinks in 2023.
-It was also named Best of Omaha for cocktail lounges in 2025.
+With its sunken bar, brick fireplace, and green lounge chairs, it likely looks much as it did when Jerry remodeled it in 1973.

 More pictures